uta-org/GitUtils/README.md

 Saving the unstaged changes and then by using this tool you can easily reclone all the folders you need.
 ```

+**Note for multipush script:** You can clone this script in any folder, and call it from any folder.

 ## Issues

 Having issues?
 Just report in [the issue section](/issues). **Thanks for the feedback!**